JessHung323/recipe_length_prediction_model/README.md

 - std: 3.822948
 - max: 37.000000

-We used the `StandardScaler` from sklearn to standardize both the `'n_steps'` and `'n_ingredients'` columns in a pipeline with LinearRegression() as the estimator.
+We used the `StandardScaler` from sklearn to standardize both the `'n_steps'` and `'n_ingredients'` columns in a pipeline with LinearRegressor() as the estimator.
 The result yielded is as follows:
 - pipeline score (R^2): 0.0029099031128849706
 - pipeline RMSE: 811.5809989228383